LLMIA: An Out-of-the-Box Index Advisor via In-Context Learning with LLMs: Experiments

 \subsection{Experimental Settings}

-\subsubsection{Environments.}
+\subsubsection{Environments}

-We perform all the experiments in PostgreSQL 12.2 database system on a server equipped with an Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz featuring 12 cores and 24 threads, along with 64GB of RAM.
-To support the cost estimation for the given workload, we implement the what-if caller through HypoPG extension~\cite{whatif} to simulate the process of creating or dropping index and obtain the estimated cost of a SQL query with the consideration of virtual indexes through executing the \textmd{EXPLAIN} command.
+We perform all experiments on PostgreSQL 12.2 database system, hosted on a server equipped with an Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz featuring 12 cores and 24 threads, along with 64GB of RAM.
+To support the benefit estimation, we implement the \texttt{what-if} caller using HypoPG extension~\cite{whatif} to simulate index creation or deletion, and obtain the SQL query's estimated cost under virtual indexes via executing the \texttt{EXPLAIN} command.

-\subsubsection{Benchmarks and Datasets.}
+\subsubsection{Benchmarks and Datasets}

-We utilize 3 standard OLAP benchmarks consisting of complex analytical SQL queries to conduct the experimental evaluation, including TPC-H~\cite{tpch}, Join Order Benchmark (JOB)~\cite{job}, and TPC-DS~\cite{tpcds}.
-The JOB benchmark involves 113 query templates based on data from the Internet Movie Database (IMDB), while the TPC-H and TPC-DS benchmarks involve 24 and 99 query templates respectively with synthetic data.
-Given that some of the SQL queries contribute significantly to the total execution time of the workload due to the complicated structure, refer to previous studies~\cite{magicmirror}, we exclude these queries from the evaluation process.
-Specifically, we exclude the queries 4, 6, 9, 10, 11, 32, 35, 41, 95 in TPC-DS, and queries 2, 17, 20 in TPC-H.
+We evaluate five standard OLAP benchmarks with complex analytical SQL queries, including TPC-H~\cite{tpch}, JOB~\cite{job}, TPC-DS~\cite{tpcds}, and SSB~\cite{ssb}.
+The JOB benchmark involves 113 query templates based on the Internet Movie Database, while TPC-H, TPC-DS, and SSB benchmarks involve 24, 99, and 13 query templates respectively with synthetic database.
+For TPC-H benchmark, we conduct evaluations on two databases of different sizes, setting the scale factor (SF) as 5 and 50 respectively.
+Since we focus on the workload-level index recommendation, referring to prior studies~\cite{magicmirror, balance, mfix, swirl}, we exclude those queries whose estimated costs or execution latencies are orders of magnitude higher than normal queries.
+The predominance of those specific cases renders the workload-level index recommendation shifting toward recommending indexes for those special queries, making the research problem less complex.
+Specifically, we exclude queries 4, 6, 9, 10, 11, 31, 35, 41, 74 in TPC-DS, and queries 2, 17, 20 in TPC-H.

-Since LLMs have likely encountered queries from the above well-known benchmarks during their pre-training, we conduct extended experiments to evaluate \smodel without this influence.
-Specifically, we test \smodel on two real-world private commercial workloads from ByteDance: SSAG and AMPS, which should not be present in the pre-training corpus for LLMs.
-Among them, SSAG is an OLAP benchmark used for analyzing and managing slow SQL queries, including tasks like slow SQL identification and logical database analysis.
-AMPS, on the other hand, is an OLTP benchmark used in AI platform services, including transactions related to user management, permission control, algorithm management, model management, and task scheduling.
-These benchmarks are used exclusively as test sets in our evaluation.
-To explicitly observe the experimental results, all the pre-defined indexes except primary keys are removed before the index recommendation.
+Since LLMs have likely encountered the queries from above well-known benchmarks during their pre-training, we conduct extended experiments on two real-world benchmarks from ByteDance: SSAG and AMPS, which should not be present in the LLMs' pre-training corpus.
+SSAG is an OLAP benchmark used for analyzing and managing slow SQL queries, including tasks like slow SQL identification and logical database analysis.
+AMPS is an OLTP benchmark used in AI platform services, including transactions related to user management, permission control, and task scheduling.
+All the pre-defined secondary indexes are removed before index recommendation.